Extended Access Pilot

 We are making seeing a doctor or nurse even more easy and convenient.

-Open until 8pm Monday to Friday and 9am until 12.30pm on Saturday and Sundays, patients will be able to see a GP, nurse, advanced nurse practitioner or healthcare assistant, any day of the week to fit more easily around their day.
+Open until 8pm Monday to Friday and 9am until 12.30pm on Saturday and Sundays, patients are able to see a GP, nurse, advanced nurse practitioner or healthcare assistant, any day of the week to fit more easily around their day.

 Primary Care Diagnostic Unit

 Patients registered at GP practices in the Ordsall and Claremont neighbourhood are now benefitting from quicker access to diagnostic tests.

 Patients are referred to the Primary Care Diagnostic Unit for electrocardiograms (ECGs), 48 hour heart monitoring, 24 hour blood pressure monitoring, spirometry and reversibility spirometry (spirometry is a simple test used to help diagnose and monitor certain lung conditions).
 These tests are important so that doctors can better manage a range of health conditions.

 The service is a pilot initiative with Salford Royal NHS Foundation Trust and is based at Cornerstone Medical Practice, Pendleton Gateway and Ordsall Health Surgery.
 It runs all day Monday to Friday and Saturday mornings.
 Patients are referred into the service by their GP.

 Salford Primary Care Together are working with the GP practices in the Ordsall and Claremont neighbourhood to improve the way we do home visits.